wessenstam/ts2019/karbon/karbon.rst

 If you have not yet deployed this VM, see the linked steps before proceeding with the lab.

+It is **highly recommended** that you connect to the Tools VM using the Microsoft Remote Desktop client rather than the VM console launched via Prism.
+An RDP connection will allow you to copy and paste between your device and the VMs.

 Creating a Karbon Cluster
 +++++++++++++++++++++++++